skellis46/finger-pointing-moon/project overview.md

 ## hybrid method

-1. fieldwork through paradigmatic practice-as-research with research consultant (what can't be said? then what remains? (name for such a method?))
+1. practice-as-research fieldwork through three distinct practices
+    a) experientially rich movement: that which cannot be described or known (with research consultant: what can't be said? then what remains? (name for such a method?)) - from the perspective of doing
+    b) solitary practice (leadership focused) - "doubts, or questions, or even just difficulties ... can only be found within--without distractions, without peer pressure, in solitude." -- [@deresiewicz_solitude_2010 np]
+    c) collecting practice called "unforgettable experiences": collecting hand-written notes/letters of others about memories of watching dance/performance.
+Key: analogue, experience of watching (v 'doing' in 'a' above)
 2. literature and field review: analysis of past and present through published materials (RA heavily responsible)
-3. fieldwork through solitary practice (leadership focused)
-4. cross-disciplinary case studies/interviews: leadership/epistemics/uncertainty/humility -- how to identify these cases?
+3. cross-disciplinary case studies/interviews: leadership/epistemics/uncertainty/humility/epistemic limits -- how to identify these cases?
 Cases ought also to be current practitioners working with PaR -- who would these be? (who are the key figures in dance? (and perhaps beyond).
 Possibilities could be:
-    + Susan Kozel
     + Bob and Lee
     + Henk Borgdorff
     + Michael Schwab
     + Carol Brown
     + Paul Magee
     + what about areas like nursing, or care-based practices?
 Go broader
-5. group online activity (with associated chat) - like a youtube live stream/chat -- not so dissimilar from an online tutorial or open conversation?
-6. method designed to minimise carbon production (no flights, no cars, as local as possible: limitations are obvious re digital technologies, server storage, any online activity, vital to keep it outward looking and international.
-Balancing local and global.)
+- analysis of these various data?
+    + cataloguing of collected letters/responses (sorting into various kinds of works, responses, years, etc)
+- address climate change in structure/construction of project method and management?

 ## potential partners